odeindev/arc-next/README.md

 ## English version

 ### Overview
-Arcadia Craft is a web service for player account management, in-game keys & perks store, order processing, and lightweight support tooling for a game server team.
+Arc Craft is a web service for player account management, in-game keys & perks store, order processing, and lightweight support tooling for a game server team.

 ### Key Features
 - Sign-up with email verification.